Disturbing/UnitySuice/README.md

 UnitySuice
 ==========

-Example project of using Suice Dependency Injection in Unity 4.x
+Example project of using Suice Dependency Injection in Unity 4.6+

+NOTE: Requires Unity 4.6